 Cyber resilience is essential to ensure that the digital systems healthcare delivery is dependent on, can continue to support effective patient care.
 NHS Digital have developed a cyber security support model (CSSM) which will help organisations increase their Cyber Security in line with best practice.
 The programme helps organisations improve their capability and to become compliant with the Network and Information Systems Regulation, Data Security Protection Toolkit and the well-led section of Care Quality Commission (CQC) inspections.

-Cyber operational readiness support is one aspect of the CSSM delivered by Templar Executives as specialist suppliers to NHS Digital.
+Cyber Operational Readiness Support (CORS) is one aspect of the CSSM delivered by Templar Executives as specialist suppliers to NHS Digital.
 The programme promotes holistic cyber security solutions that bring together people, processes and technology.
 Experts are deployed onsite to NHS organisations to help identify cyber risks and address security critical issues that can have clinical impact and threaten patient safety.
 Templar also provide GCHQ certified Board-level briefings to Trusts through NHS Digital helping to ensure that non-executive directors and chairs, are able to provide effective governance of this critical issue and support their executive teams to manage the risks and take the essential mitigating actions.

 For more information on the services Templar Executives can provide, please direct any questions to email@example.com.